 - 1c cremini mushrooms

-- 1 can straw mushrooms (optional), can usually be found at Asian grocery stores
+- 1 can of straw mushrooms (optional), can usually be found at Asian grocery stores

 - 1 thumb-sized knob of galangal or ginger, some grated, the remainder sliced into chunks